 Yes, running headlong into heartbreak is running directly into vulnerability.
 It involves uncertainty, risk, and emotional exposure.
 But, as Brown reminds us, vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.

-Should we choose this path, there will be moments (likely many) where we find ourselves facedown in the dirt because the road to wholeheartedness guarantees we will get our hearts broken—again and again.
+Should we choose this path, there will be moments (likely many) where we find ourselves facedown in the dirt.
+The road to wholeheartedness guarantees we will get our hearts broken—again and again.
 But, in choosing to embrace heartbreak, we empower ourselves to experience the myriad of ways love manifests itself and the beauty life affords us.
 In the end, it’s not a question of if we will experience heartbreak but of how.

 What will you choose?